-Many of those paying their ex-spouse maintenance (alimony) hope their obligation to do so will stop, once their ex moves in with a new partner.
+Many of those paying spousal alimony hope their obligation to do so will stop, when the receiving ex moves in with a new partner.
 However, things are not as simple as that.

 The duty to pay spousal alimony (normally an average duration of 5 years) ends: